Justin Wolfers: Work

-In 2007, he was named in David Leonhardt's column as one of 13 young economists who were the future of economics.
-In 2014, he was named by International Monetary Fund as one of the 25 brightest young economists who are expected to shape the world's thinking about the global economy in the future.

 In 2019, he and Stevenson wrote two economics textbooks, Principles of Microeconomics and Principles of Macroeconomics, published by Macmillan Learning.
-The authors' aim was to reflect a school of thought where "every decision a person makes as an economic decision" and offer examples students could relate to in order to better reflect the real world.
+The authors' aim was to reflect a school of thought where "every decision a person makes is an economic decision" and offer examples students could relate to to better reflect the real world.

+Wolfers and Stevenson host the Think Like an Economist podcast which intends to introduce the audience to economic ideas and empower them to make better decisions.

 Personal life

-Wolfers and Betsey Stevenson have publicly discussed being in a Shared Earning/Shared Parenting relationship.
+Wolfers and his partner Betsey Stevenson have two children.
+They are unmarried for tax reasons and have publicly discussed being in a shared earning/shared parenting relationship.